dhingra-sahil/DL-Playlist-Generation/docs/phish_proposal.md

 The approach will use the `Keras` API for `Tensorflow`.
 Here are some goals:

-1. **Option 1**: Recreate the experiments performed by similar previous [deep learning explorations](https://github.com/andrewrreed/phish-setlist-modeling/tree/master) on these data.
+1. **Option 1**: Recreate the experiments performed by similar previous deep learning explorations^[https://github.com/andrewrreed/phish-setlist-modeling/tree/master] on these data.
 2. **Option 2**: Improve upon these methods with different problem statement, feature engineering layers, neural network architectures, and hyperparameter tunings to improve prediction performance.
-3. **Option 3**: Leverage the implicit graph structure of the relationships between songs and setlists over time to implement a [graph neural network](https://proceedings.neurips.cc/paper/2020/file/ba95d78a7c942571185308775a97a3a0-Paper.pdf) to improve prediction performance.
+3. **Option 3**: Leverage the implicit graph structure of the relationships between songs and setlists over time to implement a graph neural network^[https://proceedings.neurips.cc/paper/2020/file/ba95d78a7c942571185308775a97a3a0-Paper.pdf] to improve prediction performance.

 ## Projected Timeline